ssoready/ssoready-go/README.md

 SSOReady is a set of open-source dev tools for implementing Enterprise SSO.
 You can use SSOReady to add SAML and SCIM support to your product this afternoon.

-For example applications built using SSOReady-Python, check out:
+For example applications built using SSOReady-Go, check out:

 - [SSOReady Example App: Golang + net/http with SAML](https://github.com/ssoready/ssoready-example-app-golang-saml)